Boot to UEFI Mode or legacy BIOS mode

 Open the firmware menus.
 You can use any of these methods:

 Boot the PC, and press the manufacturer’s key to open the menus.
 Common keys used: Esc, Delete, F1, F2, F10, F11, or F12.
-On tablets, common buttons are Volume up or Volume down.
+On tablets, common buttons are Volume up or Volume down (find more common keys and buttons).
 During startup, there’s often a screen that mentions the key.
 If there’s not one, or if the screen goes by too fast to see it, check your manufacturer’s site.

 Or, if Windows is already installed, from either the Sign on screen or the Start menu, select Power () > hold Shift while selecting Restart.
 Select Troubleshoot > Advanced options > UEFI Firmware settings.